 The size and quality of our collections is largely thanks to the dedication of Major Bertie Gay and Anthony Adams who painstakingly sorted the specimens into consolidated collections that were arranged in taxonomic order.
 Major Gay also purchased, from his own pocket, a considerable number of rare and tropical specimens for the collections as well as numerous cabinets for their storage.

 Empty pupal cases and cocoons are relatively simple to preserve, but larvae are much more difficult due to their soft bodies.
-If the larvae were just left to dry naturally they would become shrivelled and lose the appearance they had in life.
+When larvae dry naturally they shrivel and lose the appearance they had in life.
 The easiest way is to store them in a fluid such as alcohol, but this can make them difficult to study and cause them to lose their colour.

 As a result collectors had to come up with an ingenious method of preservation.
 The insides of the larva would be squeezed out of a small puncture in its rear end.
-A very fine glass tube would then be inserted through the puncture allowing the larva to be inflated while drying the skin over a heat source.
-It would then be mounted on a piece of wire for display in the cabinet.
+Then a very fine glass tube is inserted through the puncture allowing the larva to be inflated while drying the skin over a heat source.
+Next it is mounted on a piece of wire for display in the cabinet.
 These larvae are extremely fragile – they are a little like a tissue paper balloon.

-The beetles (order Coleoptera) are the most diverse insect order with over 300,000 species described and many thousands still to be described and discovered.
+Beetles are the most diverse insect order.
+Over 300,000 species are described and many thousands still to be described and discovered.

 Some species are known as jewel beetles because of their beautiful metallic wing cases (elytra) that protect the flight wings beneath them.
-This metallic colouration is not caused by a pigment but by iridescence.
-Iridescence is also seen in some butterflies and is caused by the way the structure of the beetle’s exoskeleton reflects light.
+This metallic colouration is not made by a pigment but by iridescence.
+Some butterflies are also iridescent.
+It happens because of the way the structure of the beetle’s exoskeleton reflects light.
 Due to this, the beetle’s colouring will not fade even after many years in our collections.

-The majority of our beetle collections exist thanks to the efforts of three collectors:
+The majority of RAMM’s beetle collections exist thanks to the efforts of three collectors:

 Philip Le Hardy de la Garde

 De la Garde collected many beetles and other natural history specimens during his Naval career, particularly from the Plymouth area when he was based at Devonport.
 During his retirement he made collections in Teignmouth and Braunton.
-His collections were left to the Museum in his will in 1913.
+He left his collections to the RAMM in his will in 1913.

 John Joseph Reading